Halfway between Yosemite and San Francisco, park your car and stretch your legs in Modesto.

 See a Show at The Gallo Center for the Arts

 Seasonally, Modesto offers some interesting sights.
-In November, you can actually watch the salmon spawn from one of the city’s bridges.
+In November, you can actually watch the salmon spawn from one of the bridges east of town.
 In early spring white almond blossoms cover the trees and form gorgeous white carpets on the ground.
 At the end of March, the Modesto Marathon takes place— it’s a Boston and New York City marathon qualifier.
 With high temperatures averaging 69 degrees that month (and lows averaging 46), Modesto makes for a fantastic course.

 Modesto as George Lucas' Birthplace